jcen1/Fraud-Detection-in-Electricity-and-Gas-Consumption-Challenge/README.md

 # Fraud-Detection-in-Electricity-and-Gas-Consumption-Challenge
-Fraud Detection in Electricity and Gas Consumption Challenge for Team Summerhill </br>
+Fraud Detection in Electricity and Gas Consumption Challenge with Shallow ML </br>
 Proejct link: https://zindi.africa/competitions/fraud-detection-in-electricity-and-gas-consumption-challenge
 ## Project Setup
 Run first two lines of the notebook and it will create a directory for you